Migran99/ros2-vicon-receiver/README.md

+# Fork to update to 11.0 SDK
+Just follow the original instructions to install.
+Tested on ROS2 Galactic and Ubuntu 20.04.

 # Vicon receiver for ROS2 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/andreacamisa/ros2-vicon-receiver)

 **ros2-vicon-receiver** is a ROS2 package, written in C++, that retrieves data from Vicon software and publishes it on ROS2 topics.
 The code is partly derived from a mixture of [Vicon-ROS2](https://github.com/aheuillet/Vicon-ROS2) and [Vicon bridge](https://github.com/ethz-asl/vicon_bridge).